bruab/bruab.github.io/nopitch.md

 I do pitch stuff sometimes!
 And sell services, and books.
 But it's important to me that I don't commercialize every aspect of my life.

-And it changes things when we know, or suspect, that a pitch is coming.
+It changes the conversation when we know, or suspect, that a pitch is coming.

-So I explicitly designate some projects, conversations, or offerings as `#nopitch`.
+So I explicitly designate some projects, exchanges, or offerings as `#nopitch`.
 Removing the mandate to profit and scale is a little treat I offer myself from time to time.
 You deserve the occasional treat, too.